The A2 wasn’t simply the most intelligently wrought Audi ever. It was also their most expensive sales flop. We tell its story.

-History marks the Audi A2 as a failure, and with vast commercial losses incurred during a six year lifespan, it’s convenient to imagine this.
-Since 2005, the party line has been that Audi took a brave, risky and ultimately doomed gamble into the unknown; one which was studiously ignored by the buying public.
-But did they?
+History marks the Audi A2 as a failure, and with vast commercial losses incurred during a six year lifespan, it’s a simple and convenient dismissal.
+Since its 2005 demise, the party line has been that Audi took a brave, risky and ultimately doomed gamble into the unknown, one which was studiously ignored by the buying public.
+But is it as simple as that?

-It had been an open secret since the late-1980s that Daimler-Benz was working on a compact hatchback.
-Such an incursion into the VW Group’s orbit was seen by Chairman, Dr. Ferdinand Piëch as a gross betrayal, leading directly to this overt cost-no-object rival.
-Based on an ultra-economical VW concept, Piëch wanted a technological statement to put his detested rivals in Stuttgart-Untertürkheim firmly in their place.
-Audi’s engineers had one pronounced ace in their pocket: Material technology in the form of aluminium spaceframe construction.
-But when Audi displayed the Al2 concept as a direct riposte to the newly announced Mercedes A-Class in 1997, few believed it was anything more than another fit of Piëch.
-Two years later however, press and public realised just how serious Ferdi was.
+It had been an open secret since the late-1980s that Daimler-Benz had a compact hatchback in development.
+Such an incursion into the VW Group’s orbit was viewed by Chairman, Dr. Ferdinand Piëch as a gross betrayal, precipitating amongst other things, this overt cost-no-object rival.
+Schemed on the basis of an ultra-economical VW concept, Piëch tasked Audi engineers to create a technological statement with the avowed intention of putting his rivals in Stuttgart-Untertürkheim firmly in their place.